Penn, Argonne team uncovers chemical ‘secrets’ behind climate change and combustion

 Other members of the consortium include the Colorado School of Mines, Purdue University and the University of Utah.

 Argonne and Pitt uncover the secrets of solar cells

 Solar power is a renewable, sustainable and virtually inexhaustible source of electricity.
 Solar cells, therefore, are essential to the mission of clean energy advanced by the DOE.
 But temperature can have a dramatic effect on solar cells, profoundly influencing their efficiency and lifespan.

-Using the supercomputers at the Argonne Leadership Computing Facility (ALCF), the team studied grain boundaries, ubiquitous defects that can greatly affect a material’s mechanical and electronic properties.
+Using the supercomputers at the Argonne Leadership Computing Facility (ALCF), a DOE Office of Science User Facility, the team studied grain boundaries, ubiquitous defects that can greatly affect a material’s mechanical and electronic properties.
 Interpreting the atomic structures within a grain boundary is difficult without theoretical models.
 The ALCF’s high-performance supercomputers enabled the team to create simulations and ultimately gain a comprehensive understanding of how temperature impacts the electronic structure of a solar cell.

-Argonne/Carnegie Mellon team identifies causes of defects in 3D printing
+Argonne, Carnegie Mellon team identifies causes of defects in 3D printing

 Until now, manufacturers had used a trial-and-error approach to seek to reduce such defects.
-Researchers used the high-energy X-rays at Argonne’s Advanced Photon Source, a DOE Office of Science User Facility, to take super-fast video and images of the printing process.
+Researchers used the high-energy X-rays at Argonne’s APS to take superfast video and images of the printing process.
 The images revealed that defects form when pockets of gas (known as vapor depressions) become unstable during the laser scanning that forms the product.